 Mike Maran wrote and toured extensively with a very engaging one man show about the life of R.D.
 Laing, a snippet of which is on YouTube:

 in the 'The Divided Self' by R.D.
-Laing have recently been agreed for the territories of: Japan, South Korea, Hungary (and 'Wisdom, Madness and Folly'), Denmark (e-rights only), Czechoslavakia, China and Russia.
+Laing have recently been agreed for the territories of: Japan, South Korea, Hungary (and 'Wisdom, Madness and Folly'), Denmark (e-rights only), Czechoslavakia, China, Russia and Turkey.

 For enquiries about translation rights please contact Adrian Laing.